vikashkumar0712/test-react/README.md

 Create a EC2 Instance

 2:
-Modify the Security Group And allow 3000 port traffic
+Modify the Security Groups And allow 3000 port traffic

 3:
 SSH into the instance